isomerpages/moe-westwoodsec/pages/School Canteen Advertisement.md

 8. Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.

 ##### Application Procedure
-1. Complete the attached application form.
+1. Download and complete the application form.
 2. Attached the following documents together with the application:<br>
  i.
 Photocopy of the NRIC (front and back)<br>
 ii.
 List of proposed menu and pricing for all items<br>